 You can book yourself on the DOC online booking system using a credit card.

-If you have no access to the internet or want to pay by cash or cheque you will need to go to any DOC visitor centre.
+If you have no access to the internet or want to pay by cash you will need to go to any DOC visitor centre.

 For Liverpool Hut you can use your Backcountry Hut Pass or credit card by giving details over the phone.
 Backcountry Hut Passes need a verification check first.
 Concessionaire groups that have been credit checked and verified can be invoiced if in the system.

 Backcountry Hut Passes cannot be used as payment for a booking for Aspiring Hut.
 NZAC members should carry their membership card as proof of eligibility for the discounted price.

 What if I want to make a booking outside of office hours?